ionic-team/capacitor-plugin-demo/README.md

 Each plugin page provides a description of the plugin, a link to the Capacitor docs, and example code that runs on the web, iOS, and Android.

+Implementation still pending for some of the APIs.
+Pull requests welcome!
+Check out the [Project Board](https://github.com/ionic-team/capacitor-plugin-demo/projects/1) - any still in TODO status are fair game!

 ## How to Use

 * Install Capacitor's [Required Dependencies](https://capacitor.ionicframework.com/docs/getting-started/dependencies).